ESTABLISHED IN ANTIGUA 2006

 Street Pastors are not there to ‘Push’ the gospel or to ‘Bible Bash’ but are always ready to share the faith that they have while sharing God’s love in real, practical ways.

-Anyone who wants to become a Street Pastor must complete a training course which takes place at the office and consists of six evening sessions and an additional evening per month for the first year.
+Anyone who wants to become a Street Pastor must complete a training course which takes place at the office and consists of six evening sessions.

-The commitment of men is central to the success of the Street Pastors Initiative, given the lack of positive male role models and mentors for young men from an early age.
+The commitment is to go on patrol once a month on a rota basis.
+We are particularly keen to recruit more men, given the lack of positive male role models and mentors for young men from an early age.

 1. Prayerfully consider becoming a Street Pastor